 ASD-STE100 (STE) is a controlled language developed in the early Eighties (as AECMA Simplified English) to help the users of English-language maintenance documentation understand what they read.
 It was initially applicable to commercial aviation.
 Then, it became also a requirement for Defence projects, including Land and Sea vehicles.
 As a consequence, today, primary texts of maintenance manuals are mostly written in STE.

 On commercial aviation, since 1986, STE has been a requirement of the ATA Specification i2200 (formerly ATA100) and ATA104 (Training).
 STE is also a requirement of the S1000D Specification.
 The European Defence Standards Reference (EDSTAR) recommends STE as one of the best practices standard for writing technical documentation to be applied for defense contracting by all EDA (European Defence Agency) participating member states.

 Today, the success of STE is such that other industries want to use it beyond its intended purpose of maintenance documentation and outside the Aerospace and Defence domains.
 STE interest is also growing within the Academic world (Engineering and Language).

-The current issue of STE is dated January 2017 (usually, there is one issue every three years).
+The current issue of STE is dated January 2017 (usually, there is one issue every three or four years).
 Although the STE structure is stable and consolidated, the language has to be kept in line with the technology evolution and amended on the basis of the continuous and important feedback received from the users.

 Purpose and objectives of STE